insomnimus/clad/readme.md

 error: missing required value for -b --bump <bump>
 run with --help for more info
 $ deno run ./bump-version.ts -b mayor 0.1.0
-error: failed to validate the 'mayor' value of -b --bump <bump>: value must be one of [major, minor, patch] run with --help for more info
+error: failed to validate the `mayor` value of -b --bump <bump>: value must be one of [major, minor, patch] run with --help for more info
 $ deno run ./bump-version.ts not_a_version --bump=patch
-error: failed to validate the 'not_a_version' value of <ver>: the value must be in the form major.minor.patch where each field is a non-negative number run with --help for more info
+error: failed to validate the `not_a_version` value of <ver>: the value must be in the form major.minor.patch where each field is a non-negative number run with --help for more info
 ```